periode/augmenting-gallery/README.md

 ## How

-A mix of readings and technical exercises, complemented by a collaboration with the [Museum4Punkt0](http://museum4punkt0.de) organization.
+A mix of readings and technical exercises, complemented by a collaboration with partner cultural institutions and museums in Berlin, such as the [Museum4Punkt0](http://museum4punkt0.de) organization.

 ## Why